mattermost/docs/source/boards/migrate-to-boards.rst

 Import and export from other applications
 -----------------------------------------

-You can import data from other tools to use with Boards. `Contribute code <https://mattermost.github.io/focalboard/>`_ to expand this.
+You can import data from other tools to use with Boards.

 Import from Asana
 -----------------